Robert Zhao Renhui: Christmas Island, Naturally

 Robert ZHAO Renhui 赵仁辉

-Shanghai, September 2017 – ShanghART M50 is pleased to present a solo show by acclaimed Singapore artist and photographer Robert Zhao Renhui, titled “Christmas Island, Naturally” on view from 3 September through 19 November.
-The opening reception will be held Sunday, 3rd September, 2017, from 3-6 pm,
+ShanghART M50 is pleased to present a solo show by acclaimed Singaporean artist and photographer Robert Zhao Renhui, titled “Christmas Island, Naturally”.
+The exhibition will be on view from 3 September through 19 November.
+The series of works which were initially commissioned for 2016 Sydney Biennale will be exhibited in China for the first time.

 Under his Institute of Critical Zoologists (ICZ), devoted to a “critical approach toward the zoological gaze, or how humans view animals” and to “advance unconventional, even radical, means of understanding human and animal relations,” the artist’s multi-disciplinary approach appropriates scientific language, tools, methods and even apparatus, juxtaposed with fabulist storytelling.
 His works inhabit an uncanny space between reality and fantasy, often exposing overlooked contradictions, assumptions, and tensions inherent in man’s relationship with nature.
 Blending fact and fiction, truth and artifice, the artist invites viewers to contemplate upon the image and information being presented, a reflexive gesture that proves to be particularly pertinent in an image-saturated world of “fake news.”
 And sometimes, as the artist demonstrates, truth is in fact stranger than fiction.